Justin Kurth for Colorado

 Federal lands cover huge portions of SD4.
 Park County.
 Lake County.
 Chaffee, Custer, Fremont, Teller — the federal footprint here is among the highest in Colorado.
 Those acres can't be taxed by counties.
 But the roads still need maintenance.
 The fire response still has to happen.
 The infrastructure still has to function.
 The bill still comes due.

 Federal PILT payments — Payments In Lieu of Taxes — are supposed to compensate counties for that gap.
 They're written into law specifically because Congress recognized the unfairness of forcing counties to maintain federal land at local expense.
 But PILT is subject to Washington's annual budget battles.
-Some years it gets paid.
-Some years it doesn't.
-The work doesn't stop either way.
-SD4 counties absorb the difference.

 Colorado should not be held hostage to Washington's dysfunction.
 SD4 has carried the federal load for too long.
 The state has the tools to backstop counties when Congress fumbles — and the obligation to use them when SD4 communities are paying the price.